-- Technical Report on the Mineral Resources of the Tepal Gold-Copper Project Michoacán State, Mexico with an effective date of March 29th, 2012 (the "2012 Resource Report") of David K. Makepeace, M.Eng., P.Eng. of Micon International Limited, an independent 'qualified person' as defined in NI 43-101; - Technical Report on the Prefeasibility Study of the Tepal Project Michoacán State, Mexico with an effective date of March 19th, 2013 (the "2013 PFS Study") of Matt R. Bender, P.E. et al. of JDS Energy & Mining Inc., each of whom are 'qualified persons' for the purpose of NI 43-101; - Technical Report on the Preliminary Economic Assessment on the Tepal Project, Michoacán, Mexico with an effective date of January 19, 2017 (the "2017 PEA Study") of Gord Doerksen, P.E. et al. of JDS Energy & Mining Inc., each of whom are 'qualified persons' for the purpose of NI 43-101; - News releases dated February 23, 2012, March 27, 2012, June 13, 2012, July 16, 2012, August 29, 2012, November 8, 2012, February 4, 2013, March 19, 2013, May 7, 2013, July 24, 2013, October 23, 2013, April 8, 2014, January 19, 2017, February 27, 2017, August 31, 2017, and March 15, 2018.
+- Technical Report on the Mineral Resources of the Tepal Gold-Copper Project Michoacán State, Mexico with an effective date of March 29th, 2012 (the "2012 Resource Report") of David K. Makepeace, M.Eng., P.Eng. of Micon International Limited, an independent 'qualified person' as defined in NI 43-101; - Technical Report on the Prefeasibility Study of the Tepal Project Michoacán State, Mexico with an effective date of March 19th, 2013 (the "2013 PFS Study") of Matt R. Bender, P.E. et al. of JDS Energy & Mining Inc., each of whom are 'qualified persons' for the purpose of NI 43-101.
+This report is no longer considered a current report as defined by NI43-101 nor is the Company treating this report as current therefore the results in that report should only be viewed in a historical context only.

+Technical Report on the Preliminary Economic Assessment on the Tepal Project, Michoacán, Mexico with an effective date of January 19, 2017 (the "2017 PEA Study") of Gord Doerksen, P.E. et al. of JDS Energy & Mining Inc., each of whom are 'qualified persons' for the purpose of NI 43-101; As the result of a review by the BC Securities Commission in Feb 2024, the 2017 JDS technical report is currently being amended to correct some missing information as identified by the BCSC.
+Some of the authors of the Tepal Report are no longer Qualified Persons under NI 43-101 due to notably, retirement, the Company is presently working with its technical advisors who participated in the preparation of the Tepal Report on (i) a feasible timeline to complete an amended report and (ii) identifying new Qualified Persons to take on responsibility for the relevant chapters of the Tepal Report in connection with the amended report.
+The Company is working to file an amended technical report as soon as possible.

-For a complete description of the assumptions, qualifications, and procedures associated with the following information, reference should be made to the full text of the 2012 Resource Report, the 2013 PFS Study, the 2017 PEA Study and all relevant news releases detailed above.
-All financial information disclosed in this MD&A and referenced from the 2012 Resource Report, 2013 PFS Study and 2017 PEA Study are stated in US dollars, unless specifically noted.
+For a complete description of the assumptions, qualifications, and procedures associated with the following information, reference should be made to the full text of the 2012 Resource Report, the no longer current 2013 PFS Study, the 2017 PEA Study and all relevant news releases detailed above.
+All financial information disclosed in this MD&A and referenced from the 2012 Resource Report, the old 2013 PFS Study and 2017 PEA Study are stated in US dollars, unless specifically noted.
 The geological and other non-financial disclosure which follows is a summary of the geological and technical results as at the filing date of this MD&A.